 “They are like your lottery ticket,” Annette says.
 Peruse the papers to learn sale prices and non-sale prices of items, so you know when you’re getting a deal

 “If you spend 15 minutes a week just planning a week’s menu, life will be less stressful, and you’ll save money too,” Annette says.

-Tips for Slashing the Grocery Bill
+Specific Tips and Tricks for Slashing the Grocery Bill

 - Buy Bread from Bakery Outlets

 - Sometimes you can find same-day bread on sale.
 If you’re buying day-old bread, and it’s made with good-quality wheat, you may not even notice the difference.

 - Shop in Multiple Stores

 - Search around to see which stores have the best prices on different items.
 This may require going to a few different stores to meet all your needs.